Pr0methean/rng_buffer/README.md

 * Even if the wrapped RNG features fast key erasure (as `OsRng` does on Linux kernels 5.17 and newer), the buffering wrapper will not.
 * Storing future seeds in the buffer may increase the attack surface for electromagnetic or power-consumption-based side-channel attacks, if the attacker can get physically close enough to the CPU to enable these.
-(It shouldn't have any beneficial attacks on timing-based side-channel attacks, unless random numbers are being consumed at a data-dependent rate.
-In all other cases, cache misses when reading the buffer will only make the timings noisier.)
+(It shouldn't help the attacker with timing-based side-channel attacks, because even if random numbers are being consumed at a data-dependent rate, the delay from an occasional buffer fill or cache miss will provide less information than a system call for every seed read.)